 The leadership team from the states is based on regions: Steve Rice of the Kentucky Baptist Convention (South), Randy Millwood of the Baptist Convention of Maryland/Delaware (North), Gary Mathes of the Missouri Baptist Convention (Midwest), Darwin Meighan of the Nevada Baptist Convention (West), and Kenneth Priest of the Southern Baptists of Texas Convention (Southwest).

 Priest described the group as "a network of state conventions, but all of us have a heart to help the local church.
 If what one state is doing can help another state, we want to be a part of that and share that process."

 Rodney Harrison, dean of post-graduate studies at Midwestern Seminary, served as the host representative for the meeting and led a plenary session on Charles Spurgeon's strategy for church revitalization.

 Harrison, who teaches in both of Midwestern's doctoral degrees on revitalization, noted the seminary's interest in the topic as well as the number of state leaders who graduated from the school with the doctor of ministry in church revitalization.

-“The conference reinforced the cooperative spirit of Southern Baptists as being open and willing to learn from one another with regard to how can we best help struggling churches,” Harrison told the TEXAN, adding that the meeting “demonstrates the [state] conventions not only care, [but] they have a plan to serve and support the local church.”
+"The conference reinforced the cooperative spirit of Southern Baptists as being open and willing to learn from one another with regard to how can we best help struggling churches," Harrison told the TEXAN, adding that the meeting "demonstrates the conventions not only care, they have a plan to serve and support the local church."

 Joining Harrison as presenters at the meeting were John Mark Yeats, dean of Midwestern College; Mark Clifton, senior director of the North American Mission Board's replant team; as well as several state convention leaders and associational directors of missions.